 How do I view my current access?

-- In the "Your Access Summary" panel, view "Access to file on behalf of" – to see the clerk(s) you are authorized to file on behalf of
+- Under the "Your Access Summary" panel, view "Access on behalf of" – to see the list of offices you have access on behalf of and the access type

-- If you would like to remove access, click the "x" to the left of the office
+- If you would like to remove access, click the "x" to the left of the name and confirm deletion

 -